Updated January 8, 2019

 >>My recommendation: I’d purchase this service.

 Hope this helps clear some of the confusion!
 More questions?
-Drop them below!
+Checkout all my resources here!